 If you have more than 20 years left on your existing mortgage and are looking to take a more aggressive approach at paying off your loan, both 20-year and 15-year refinances are options.
-Comparatively, the 15-year option will often get you a considerably better APR rate, but your payments will be higher because you’re given five fewer years to pay it off.
+Comparatively, the 15-year option may get you a considerably better rate, but your payments will be higher because you’re given five fewer years to pay it off.

 If you have less than 20 years left on your loan but are looking for lower payments, you should be able to achieve that by extending the life of your loan with either a 20-year and 15-year refinance.
 Payments will be lower with the 20-year option, but the total interest costs you pay over the life of the loan will be much higher than they would with a 15-year loan.
 If you’re hovering around the 15-20 years left on your mortgage, you should consider both options and pick the one that helps to balance payment size and interest costs to best to fit your budget and financial plans.

 Adjustable-rate refinances may be your best options if you are planning on selling your home before the adjustable rates kick in.
 ARMs work by offering a low introductory rate followed by an adjustable interest rate that fluctuates with the economy.
 By choosing an ARM, you may be able to get a low introductory rate during the fixed-rate time frame.
 For example, a 5/1 adjustable-rate mortgage (ARM) has a lower fixed interest rate for five years than most 20- or 30-year refinances.